With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 - Are there other options?

-A dentists needs to consider what will happen should a tooth be removed.
+A dentist needs to consider what will happen should a tooth be removed.

 It is not always the case of removing the tooth and having done with it.